ckinley360/StockPriceAndPopulationAge/ingest_data/population_age/README.md

 # Data Sources

 All population age data is sourced from the [United States Census Bureau website](https://www.census.gov/data.html).
 To get the entire population of the United States, I used the Estimated Resident Population plus Armed Forces Overseas.
-To be able to create my own age ranges, I used the population estimates that are broken down by Single Year of Age.
+To be able to calculate the median age for each year, I used the population estimates that are broken down by Single Year of Age.
 Data for different years is structured differently, and so I wrote custom Python scripts to ingest each unique data source.

 - **1950 - 1979:** [Excel files](https://www.census.gov/data/tables/time-series/demo/popest/pre-1980-national.html).
 Annual estimate calculated in July.
 - **1980 - 1989:** [Text files](https://www.census.gov/data/datasets/time-series/demo/popest/1980s-national.html) decoded with file layout specification.
 I used the July estimate for each year.